RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Stop All Relevant Services and the OTRS Daemon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please make sure there are no more running services or cron jobs.
+Please make sure there are no running services or cron jobs.

 .. code-block:: bash